jroggeman/musical-pancake/README.md

 ## Test Harness
 We've setup a test harness that allows one to easily swap out learning models by defining a few short functions.
+Specifically, we need to define a class that has three short instance methods:

 1. `initialize_models()` - takes no parameters and initializes a
    list of five empty learning models of your chosen type